lucanag/lucanag.github.io/synthesis-s.md

 #### 3. ORNAMENTS

-The picture regarding the style and mood was clarified after the KERNEL and DRUMS implementation, I wanted a pad noise which has more dark tone with some noises in the ending part.
-In the same time I felt week in high frequencies so my aim in this part was also synthetising some ornament high noises.
+The picture regarding the genre and mood was clear after the **KERNEL** and **DRUMS** implementation, so I wanted a pad noise which has more dark tone with some noises in the ending part.
+In the same time I felt my sounds week in high frequencies so my aim in this part was also synthetising some ornament of high noises.

 <img src="https://user-images.githubusercontent.com/43001496/147133448-802e8fb2-4929-4ef9-af79-55f295086594.png" width="500" />

 ##### a, PAD

-The aim was here to synthetise a background sound which is little bit worrysome affect has.
-I used a Wavetable Pink Noise with 26Hz Square wave LFO.
-I wanted only the release part of it so I set high release of the amplude envelope then used Saturator and Echo with high feedback on high frequences.
+The aim was here to synthetize a background sound which has a little bit worrysome impact to the whole sounds.
+I used a Wavetable Pink Noise with 26Hz square wave LFO.
+I wanted only the release part of it so I set high release of the amplitude envelope then used Saturator and Echo with high feedback on the high frequences.

 <img src="https://user-images.githubusercontent.com/43001496/147133458-efbb58bd-5a9d-477f-9807-871c15a9b78c.png" width="500" />

-In order to soothe the impact of this sound, I increased the envelope's attack and simply cut the track volumes on the note on part (I knew this is not the most elegant solution but it worked).
-Then I usedd Auto Filer on the high frequencies to cut them.
+In order to soothe the impact of this sound, I increased the envelope's attack and simply cut the track volumes on the note-on parts.
+Then I used Auto Filer on the high frequencies to cut them off.
 Even it was only a pad noise I wanted to make it more colourful so I used LFO as a modulator on the Auto Filter.
 I realised that the Echo's Noise generator is also fit to this sound, so I set some automation to it.

 <img src="https://user-images.githubusercontent.com/43001496/147133489-de9a2381-1973-4543-a773-358116538fa0.png" width="250" />